How to Pay Off Debt Faster: Snowball vs Avalanche

 ❓ People Also Ask

-Should I use snowball or avalanche if I have multiple credit cards and loans?
+Should I use snowball or avalanche if I have credit card debt and student loans?

 💬